RimoVR/Planetbyte/memory-bank/activeContext.md

 - [x] Establish WebSocket connection between client and server
 - [x] Implement basic state synchronization
 - [x] Implement client-side prediction and server reconciliation for player movement
+- [x] Create test script for multiple clients connecting to the server
 - [ ] Test with multiple clients connecting to the same room

 ### 4. Map and Environment (2 weeks)